Laos – challenges and goals

 The United Nations’ 17 Goals for Sustainable Development set targets for key priorities including Health, Education, Gender equality, Women’s Empowerment and Reducing Inequality, with the aim of transforming our world by 2030.

-Laos, the South East Asian country of 7 million people, faces some enormous challenges including contamination with unexploded ordinance (UXO) from the Vietnam war; human trafficking; and youth unemployment.
+Laos, the South East Asian country of 7 million people, faces some enormous challenges including contamination with unexploded ordnance (UXO) from the Vietnam war; human trafficking; and youth unemployment.

 Taking the lead from indigenous Australia